-Furthermore, your income protection cover can be determined by the risk you posed to your insurer.
+Furthermore, your income protection cover can be determined by the risk you pose to your insurer.
 The higher the risk, the lower your coverage.

-In fact, some insurance companies will decline your offer if you pose a high risk to them.
-Factors that determine high-risk include smoking habit, poor health and job type.
+Some insurance companies will decline your offer if you pose a high risk to them.
+Factors determining high risk include smoking, poor health, and job type.

 Is Income Protection Better than Critical Illness Cover?

-If you have a riskier job and poor health status, it’s essential to buy critical illness insurance first.
+If you have a riskier job and poor health status, buying critical illness insurance is essential first.
 But if the reverse is the case, I recommend buying income protection cover first.

 Is Income Protection Insurance Payout Taxable?